The best ways to find and hire a contractor.Read More

 Step 2 – Assess Your Wants and Needs

-Assess your needs by observing how your existing kitchen works:
+Assess your wants and needs by observing how your existing kitchen works:

 - Who cooks?
 How often?

 - What kitchen equipment do you use?

 - What other activities take place in the kitchen besides cooking (paperwork, computer work, entertainment, laundry, sewing, etc.)?

 - How easy is it to reach and access storage space?
 Do you need more storage?
 Where?